Linuturk/www.onitato.com/content/articles/connecting_to_irc.md

 ## Join a Channel

-Now that you are identified with NickServ on your IRC server, you can now join a channel!
+Now that you are identified with NickServ on your IRC server, you can join a channel!
 Just type "/join #channelname".
-A new tab or window should open up, and you'll be in the channel and ready to chat.
+A new tab or window should open up, and you will be in the channel and ready to chat.
 Congratulations, you are using IRC!